davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   Print the name of each header file used, in addition to other normal activities.
-Each name is indented to show how deep in the
-  #include stack it is.
-Precompiled header files are also
-  printed, even if they are found to be invalid; an invalid precompiled header file is printed with ...x and a valid one with ...! .
+Each name is indented to show how deep in the :samp:`#include` stack it is.
+Precompiled header files are also printed, even if they are found to be invalid; an invalid precompiled header file is printed with :samp:`...x` and a valid one with :samp:`...!` .

 .. option:: -version